Firobe/mirage-www/data/wiki/hello-world.md

 2. Installating dependencies:

 - `opam install` for installing the build tools in the opam switch.
-- `opam-monorepo lock` resolves the unikernel dependencies a generates a _lockfile_.
+- `opam-monorepo lock` resolves the unikernel dependencies and generates a _lockfile_.
 - `lockfile depext` installs the external dependencies of the unikernel dependencies (another set of potential build tools).
 - `opam-monorepo pull` locally fetch unikernel dependencies.

 NOTE: while performing the _lock_ step, an additional repository
 <https://github.com/mirage/opam-overlays.git> is added in your opam switch.
+This
-This repository contains packages that have been changed to use the _dune_ build system.
+repository contains packages that have been changed to use the _dune_ build system.
 The `--extra-repo` argument in `mirage configure` changes the additional repository to use. `--no-extra-repo` can be used to disable the extra repository, but the _lock_ step might fail because of dependencies that are not using the _dune_ build system.

 ```json
 $ make depend